sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 ## Task 4: General/Useful Utilities

+We can download files from the web via HTTP using `wget <address>`.
+We can copy files and folders between our local system and a remote system using secure copy. `scp <local_file> <remote_user>@<remote_destination>:<remote_file>` copies from our system to the remote system where `remote_file` specifies the name that we wish to store the file as on the remote system. `scp <remote_user>@<remote_destination>:<remote_file> <local_file>` copies from the remote system to our system where `local_file` specifies the name that we wish to store the file as on our local system.

+Python3's "HTTPServer" allows us to serve files on the web and can be run with the command `python3 -m  http.server`.

 <details>

 <summary>Download the file http://MACHINE_IP:8000/.flag.txt onto the TryHackMe AttackBox.
 Remember, you will need to do this in a new terminal.</summary>

 THM{WGET\_WEBSERVER}

+First start a web server in the home directory of "tryhackme" with `python3 -m http.server`.
+Then, use `wget http://<machine_ip>:8000/.flag.txt` to download the file.
+Make sure to replace `<machine_ip>` with the IP of the machine.

 </details>